VW CEO says will tweak strategy to maintain electric, autonomous push

 The multi-brand car and truck maker, which owns the Bentley, Bugatti, Porsche, Skoda, Lamborghini and Audi brands, is preparing a strategy meeting next week to discuss long-term trends and implications for manufacturing, investment and sales.

-“There are several million cars missing in our planning,” Herbert Diess said on Thursday, adding that sales in some markets are not seen recovering to pre-crisis levels until 2023.
+“There are several million cars missing in our planning,” Herbert Diess said at a Bloomberg event webcast on Thursday, adding that sales in some markets are not seen recovering to pre-crisis levels until 2023.

 To compensate, Volkswagen will have to slim down its model range, a step which will have implications for some of the carmaker’s manufacturing plants, Diess said.